aleaicr/PSAPB/README.md

 doi:

 ## Methodology
-The methodology divdes the problem in two stages.
-First, the modeling stage, includes the bridge's model, the pedestrian lateral-foot-forces model, how the crowd behaves and move along the bridge, and how is the bridge-pedestrian interaction.
-The second stage, is the probabilistic analysis.
+The problem is addresed in two stages.
+The first stage is modeling, this takes account the bridge model, pedestrian lateral foot-force model, crowd behavior model, interaction between pedestrians and bridge and the uncertainty incorporation.
+The second stage, is simulation results analysis and probabilistic analysis.

 ## Requirements
 * Matlab 2022a